Altos Labs: Investors

-The board of directors also includes well-known scientists such as Jennifer A. Doudna, David Baltimore, and Frances Arnold.

 Salaries for principal investigators at Altos Labs may be ten times higher than at comparable research institutions.

 Facilities

 Altos Labs plans to establish research facilities in Cambridge, the San Francisco Bay Area, and in San Diego as a first step.

 Mission

 Atypical of a private company, the initial focus will be on basic research without immediate prospects of a commercially viable product.

-In January 2022 the company's president, Hans Bishop, argued, that Altos Labs was working on increasing the "healthspan" of humans and that longevity extension would only be "an accidental consequence".
+In January 2022, the company's president, Hans Bishop, argued that Altos Labs was working on increasing the "healthspan" of humans and that longevity extension would only be "an accidental consequence".